-It’s difficult to provide an accurate cost for Magento as it depends on the amount of functionality and customization you want over its original core features, as well as the number of integrations you need to run your store.
+It’s difficult to provide an accurate cost for Magento as it depends on the amount of functionality and customization you want over its original core features, as well as the number of integrations you need to run your online business.

 The basic Magento licensing cost is roughly:

 Keep in mind that this is just the licensing cost and excludes extensions, development, design, payment options, etc.